italia/spid-cie-oidc-docs/docs/en/parametri_scope_claims.rst

 The attributes requested by the parameter **scope** are available both in the ID Token and in the response to the Userinfo Endpoint.

 .. note::
-   The parameter **scope** CAN contain one or more values, with single spaces as separators.
+   The parameter **scope** MAY contain one or more values, with single spaces as separators.

-In case of requests of single user-attributes or specific combinations of them, the RP CAN use the parameter **claims**.
+In case of requests of single user-attributes or specific combinations of them, the RP MAY use the parameter **claims**.
 For the definition of the parameter **claims** and its usage modes for requesting the user attributes, please refer to `OpenID.Core#ClaimsParameter`_.

 .. warning::